Skip to content

 Theme

 Seeing the good in what you have.
-Knowing the love isn’t just permissive.
+Knowing that love isn’t just permissive.
 Not mistaking pain for punishment

 Buy

-Buy ‘The Animal Parables’ in Paperback, Kindle or Audiobook
+Buy ‘The Animal Parables’ in Paperback, Hardback, Kindle or Audiobook

 Go to Amazon.com